pbesteu/oeratoom-leuven-quick-app/docs/README.md

 ## Privacy

-These apps are based on open data and automatic processing of the data.
+This app is based on open data (mainly Wikidata) and automatic processing of the data.
 The community's content is enriched and curated, so it's available to anyone who wants to get involved.
-Local experts are welcome to refine the definitions, names, and pictures and add new points of interest to the app.
+Local experts are welcome to refine the definitions, names, and pictures.

+We care for your privacy.
 The app doesn't collect any personal data, so relax.
-We won't sell anything.

-Perhaps the content is inaccurate, so please [let us know](https://github.com/espinr/local-cultural-heritage/issues/new) if you've spotted anything that might be enhanced.
+Perhaps the content is inaccurate, so please [let us know](https://github.com/pbesteu/oeratoom-leuven-quick-app/issues/new) if you've spotted anything that might be enhanced.

 ## Get involved

 > Do you want to contribute to the content?

-The content for each application instance (one per city/town) is stored in a particular directory in this repository, so you can look at the existing information.
+The content is stored in this repository, so you can look at the existing information.

-Every project has two resource types:
+There are two resource types:

 - *images* (`./images/xxxxx.jpg`): light pictures in square format.
 If possible 1x1 ratio for homogenous look and feel; the lighter the better (50Kb per image would be fine).
 - *database* (`./data.json`): JSON file with the app's configuration (name, colors, privacy texts, etc.) and the points of interest you want to show in the app.

 You can download it in your computer, modify the texts, or add a new element based on your knowledge.
-You can upload it directly (better a Pull Request if you are familiar with GitHub), or [raise an issue](https://github.com/espinr/local-cultural-heritage/issues/new) to suggest the changes (please be explicit).
+You can upload it directly (better a Pull Request if you are familiar with GitHub), or [raise an issue](https://github.com/pbesteu/oeratoom-leuven-quick-app/issues/new) to suggest the changes (please be explicit).

-Note that there is a moderation process, so it may take some hours.
+Note that there is a moderation process (just to avoid spam), so it may take some hours.
 Please, leave a note with the suggestion, so the editor may validate and confirm your changes.

 ### How to submit new images